joesingo/jasmin-arc-py/doc/source/index.rst

 .. note::

-   You do not need to worry about the actual path to the session directory, as the current working directory will be set to corectlyy when your jobs run.
+   You do not need to worry about the actual path to the session directory, as the current working directory will be set correctly when your jobs run.

 Any files written to this directory can be retrieved with `ArcInterface.save_job_outputs`.
 The directory structure of the session directory is preserved, so your jobs can create sub-directories